Swiftex, Texas

 Swiftex is an unincorporated community in Bastrop County, located in the U.S. state of Texas.
 It is located within the Greater Austin metropolitan area.

 History

-Swiftex was first known as Swiftex village when it was first built in the early 1940s.
-It became a military station for residents of nearby Camp Swift.
-There were 200 homes built in the community that disappeared as soon as the station closed after World War II.
-It continued to be featured on county maps in the 1980s, but there were no population estimates.
-Its name is a contraction of "Swift, Texas".
+In the early 1940s, 200 houses were built to house residents of the military's Camp Swift.
+It declined after the end of World War II.

+Its name derives from "Swift, Texas".

 Geography

 Swiftex is located 6 mi north of Bastrop in central Bastrop County.

 Education

 The community of Swiftex is served by the Bastrop Independent School District.